A Giant advantage

 © Beth Gauper

-The Lodge at Giants Ridge also is very nice and even more convenient, right at the foot of the ski hill with a room for storing skis.
+Accommodations: The Lodge at Giants Ridge is very nice and right at the foot of the ski hill, with a room for storing skis.
 All the suites have two rooms, two TVs and mini-fridges.
-There's also a restaurant and a pool.
-877-442-6877.
+There's also a restaurant, Aveda spa, pool and hot tub.